Prior to this, Jesus has been telling his disciples to forgive each other. The conversation goes something like this:

 This means that the WWII Christian-Jews who forgave their German captors weren't some sort of super-Christians.
 They were just doing their duty to God.

-This also means that when Stephen in Acts 7 asked God not to hold his murderers' sin—the stoning of himself—against them, he hasn't reached some unattainable level of holiness.
+This also means that when Stephen in Acts 7 asked God not to hold his murderers' sin—the stoning of himself—against them, he hadn't reached some unattainable level of holiness.
 He was just operating on a mustard-seed amount of faith.

 Do I still believe the God loves to hear my requests even when others' needs seem so much more important than mine?